nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ## Beach

+Gorgeous, but not very wide or long where we happened to be staying.
+The hotels pretty much butt right up against the water.
+The water wasn't as clear as in South Padre, which was surprising, but the beach was well-maintained and it was still super relaxing.

 ## Restaurants

 There is a _ton_ of good food in Mexico and it isn't hard to find authentic places for super cheap prices.
 Be sure to get pesos (lots of places take dollars too and most, not all, take cards) and then head out.